 During the current crisis, however, the auto-selling game has been completely disrupted.

-In addition, consumers crave a digital car-buying experience now more than ever.
-Close to half (46%) of consumers want to search for and purchase cars online rather than visit dealerships, a trend that was already brewing before the pandemic but has accelerated now that contactless and touchless experiences are prevalent.
+Close to half (46%) of consumers want to search for and purchase cars online rather than visit dealerships, a trend that was already brewing before the pandemic, but has accelerated now that contactless and touchless experiences are prevalent.

 This would seem like a ripe opportunity to evolve a direct-to-consumer (DTC) channel based on e-commerce and visibility into customer data.
 After all, native DTC e-commerce companies, selling products from mattresses to eyeglasses, have seen considerable success over the past decade.

 But the automotive industry is particularly challenged when it comes to selling directly to the consumer.
 Most states have legal requirements that constrain auto manufacturers from selling directly to consumers and require buyer contact with a licensed dealer that can provide ongoing service.

 Only digitally native options such as Tesla, which sells its customized cars online, have gotten around these rules, as well as used car options such as Carvana and Carmax.